PeterC66/m4ops/NotesStandardsPractices.md

   - JS Object to JSON
   - JSON to Mongoose Schema
   - Markdown to HTML
-- [regexr](https://regexr.com/) is an online tool to learn, build, & test Regular Expressions
-- [ReX.js](https://areknawo.github.io/Rex/) is a RegEx companion - maybe use?
-Some do not like!
 - Any locally installed command (eg xx) will be available at ./node_modules/.bin/xx in your project
   - node_modules/.bin directory will be added to system $PATH when your're running npm scripts, so you can directly use the local xx command there
 - [Popular Systems in 2017](https://risingstars.js.org/2017/en/) - especially Vue.js